 It’s beneficial to know that autoimmune diseases can often go undetected for a while, slowly stressing your body in minimal ways.
 These minimal stresses do eventually add up.
 Imagine the water is being dripped into your glass, slowly – but the glass is still filling up.
-It’s only when the water overflows that autoimmune related problems become apparent.
+It’s only when the water overflows that autoimmune-related problems become apparent.

-A key take away from this analogy is that it’s not only one problem that causes issues within your body; it’s usually a multitude of factors that build up over time and can eventually overflow.
+A key takeaway from this analogy is that it’s not only one problem that causes issues within your body; it’s usually a multitude of factors that build up over time and can eventually overflow.

 An extreme case of having your glass overflow is the example of elderly couples dying within weeks of each other.
-While it could be coincidence, have you ever considered it could be due to the stress of losing a loved one?
+While it could be a coincidence, have you ever considered it could be due to the stress of losing a loved one?
 The process of losing a loved one ultimately causes their body’s stress levels (water) to overflow.
-I am trying to emphasize to you that on once you see all varieties of stressors as an additive effect, you can then start to understand chronic illnesses and how to manage them.
+I am trying to emphasize to you that once you see all varieties of stressors as an additive effect, you can then start to understand chronic illnesses and how to manage them.